bunnycou/LoLScore/README.md

 You can host this app yourself or you can use my online hosted version!

+Just add the following link as an OBS browser source!

 `http://lolscore.cottoncarrot.net/<region>/<username>/<tag>`

 You can add /kd to the end to also display K/D